codeforamerica/uswds/views/components/form-group.md

   "modifier": "cfa-form-group",
   "id": "{% createId %}",
   "label": {
+    "text": "What's your phone number?",
-    "text": "How much does your household currently have in savings?", "for": "input-{{ id }}",
+    "for": "input-{{ id }}",
     "modifier": "cfa-label",
     "modifierHint": "cfa-hint"
   },
   "hint": {
-    "text": "Answer the best you can."
+    "text": "We will use this number to contact your directly.
+If you do not add a phone number the processing of your application may be delayed.", "modifier": "cfa-hint",
+    "id": "hint-{{ id }}"
   },
   "inputGroup": {
     "modifier": "usa-input-group cfa-input-group"